nikomatsakis/babysteps/source/_posts/2015-08-20-virtual-structs-part-3-bringing-enums-and-structs-together.markdown

 }
 ```

-As discussed in the comment above, the current scheme also serves
+As discussed in a comment in the code, the current scheme also serves
-as a poor man's refinement types: if at some point in the code we know
+as a poor man's refinement type: if at some point in the code we know
-we have a fn pointer, we can write a function that takes a `FnPointerData`
+we have a fn pointer, we can write a function that takes a
-argument to express that:
+`FnPointerData` argument to express that:

 ```
 fn process_ty<'tcx>(ty: Ty<'tcx>) {